LevyAM/cw-sre-test/README.md

 - Modify the monitoring parameters (interval, thresholds) by updating the environment variables in the `.env` file.
 - Customize the email configuration (SMTP details, recipient address) by updating the environment variables.
-- The application provides an RSS feed with the status of the TCP and HTTP endpoints.
-Access it at `NOT DEFINED YET`

 ## Dependencies